How to care for your cannabis seedling

 Choose the right lighting

-Like any plant, seedlings need light in order to grow and thrive.
-But not all light is created equal.
+Like any plant, seedlings need light in order to grow and thrive, but not all light is created equal.
 If you want your seedling to grow into a healthy cannabis plant, you need to expose it to the right type of light.

 If you're growing your seedlings outdoors, they'll need to be exposed to as much sunlight as possible.
 Keep them in the sun from sunrise to sunset; the more sunlight exposure they get, the better.
+But growing your seedlings outdoors can be tricky.
+Because you can't control sunlight, there's no way to ensure your cannabis seedlings are getting the light they need to grow properly.
+A cloudy day can prevent your seedlings from getting enough light and throw off your entire growth process.

-cannabis outdoor cultivation Photo by: Gina Coleman/Weedmaps
+Cannabis seedling on brown background.
+Photo by: Gina Coleman/Weedmaps

 Growing your seedlings indoors with artificial light gives you more control over the process, making it easier to ensure your plants are getting enough light each day.
 If you're growing with artificial lights (compact fluorescent lights that emit cooler, blue spectrum light are especially effective), aim to give your plants 18 hours on and six hours off each day.